A down-to-earthspace to make sense of what you are carrying.

 Counselling & Psychotherapy in North Cumbria and Online

-Trauma-informed therapy for women navigating people-pleasing, boundaries, relationship patterns, anxiety, grief, and the after-effects of difficult experiences.
+Trauma-informed therapy for anyone navigating people-pleasing, boundaries, relationship patterns, anxiety, grief, loss of identity, or the after-effects of difficult experiences.

 If life looks “fine” on the outside but feels heavy, tangled, or exhausting on the inside, therapy can help.
-Many of the women I work with are carrying too much for too long; they are managing everyone else’s needs, second-guessing themselves, and feeling stuck in familiar relational roles.
+Many of those I work with have been carrying too much for too long; they are managing everyone else’s needs, second-guessing themselves, and feeling stuck in familiar relational roles.

-I offer in-person sessions across North Cumbria (Carlisle, Keswick, Wigton, Crofton) and online via Zoom.
+I offer in-person sessions across North Cumbria and online via Zoom.

 A brief, no-pressure chat to ask questions, share what you are looking for, and see whether working together feels right.